visualinteractivedata/visualinteractivedata.github.io/students/mscdissertation.md

 A dissertation grade gets (significantly) lowered for the following reasons:
 - writing is unclear and the four componets are not well explained
 - figures are unclear and don't show the design/prototype/results.
+- work is not critically discussed and reflected upon
+- the main findings / lessons learned are not well summarized and communicated in the thesis.
+- the writing is bad so that we cannot understand your thoughts
+- too little of your work is shown and demonstrated

+Also, check the below marking scheme for self-assessement.

 ## Marking Scheme